 DON’T just focus on what the data says, look at what your customers are saying to understand if personalization is working.
 Asking for and managing online reviews is the best way to gain insight into your customer experience.
 Don’t ignore your star ratings—be attentive to what your customers are sharing in reviews and on social media to understand how to improve personalization and use this feedback to create a better customer experience.
 If you have happy customers who feel heard, your personalization efforts are succeeding.

 If you’re ready to put these tips to work, you need the tools to support your efforts.
-Our Foureyes products provide dynamic outbound communication and actionable insights to enable effective conversations and advance the sale.
-Schedule a Foureyes demo to see how better sales intelligence will allow you to deliver a better customer experience and sell more cars.
+Foureyes sales intelligence provides dynamic outbound communication and actionable insights to enable effective conversations and advance the sale.
+Watch a demo to see how better sales intelligence will allow you to deliver a better customer experience and sell more cars.
 Reach out to learn more.